Home

 KOTA GELANGGI

-Nearby, Tekam Plantation Resort also offers a range of other activities such as plantation visits, trekking, fishing etc, as well as accommodation.
+The nearby Felda Residence Tekam resort also offers a range of other activities such as plantation visits, trekking, fishing etc, as well as accommodation.
+They also do tours to Gunung Senyum caves.

-In the state of Pahang northeast of Temerloh.
-Kota Gelanggi is situated off the old Jerantut to Maran road No 64, about 25km east of Jerantut.
-From Temerloh go north to Jerantut, then turn right (east) until you come to Kota Gelanggi.
+Location and access - In the state of Pahang northeast of Temerloh.
+From Temerloh go north to Jerantut, then turn right (east) on to the Jerantut to Maran road No 64 which is a new wide road.
+Kota Gelanggi is about 25 km east of Jerantut.
 Or from the main Kuala Lumpur to Kuantan road, there are 3 turn offs to Kota Gelanggi.
 One is at Kg.
-Awah, one at Jengka Jaya, or route 64 from Maran.
+Awah, one at Jengka Jaya, one is route 64 from Maran.

 GUNUNG SENYUM CAVES

-Visitors can trek to the nearby Gunung Jebak Puyoh.
-There are seveal caves in this hill, some with beautiful stal formations.
+Visitors can trek to the nearby Gunung Jebak Puyuh.
+There are several caves in this hill, some with beautiful stal formations.
+However the hill is under threat from quarrying.

-Car park.
+Facilities - Car park.
 Food stalls open at weekends.
-Campsite, toilets, surau, chalets and dormitories.
-Hutan Lipur Forest Rangers office.
+Campsite, toilets, surau, chalets.
+Hutan Lipur management office.

-Southwest Jenka, in the Jenka Forest Reserve.
+Location and access - Southwest Jenka, in the Jenka Forest Reserve.
 It is well signposted from Temerloh.
 From the main Kuala Lumpur to Kuantan road (route 2), there are 2 or 3 turn offs all signposted to Hutan Lipur (Recreational Forest) Gunung Senyum .
 One is by the east end of the bridge at Temerloh, one at Kampung Awah.
 Follow the signs.
 40km from Temerloh, 20 km from Bandar Pusat Jengka.
+Closed on Fridays.

 left click for larger picture